 Our main results compare production decisions made for oil wells indexed to WTI to a control set of wells that are not benchmarked to WTI.
 Given our high frequency data, these comparisons are made at several points in time around the event and allows us to rule out several confounding explanations.
 Specifically our counterfactual wells are located in Canada and California, both of which have different pricing mechanisms underpinning their crude market.
 Our main outcome measure is whether firms throttle back production by shutting in production from wells.
-Namely, we look at whether a well producing in March of 2020 is shutin in April 2020, May 2020, or June 2020.
+Namely, we look at whether a well producing in March of 2020 is shut-in in April 2020, May 2020, or June 2020.
 Our data allow us to observe firm-level production decisions at the well-firm-month level and our tests rely on data from 109,680 individual wells.
 We initially focus on oil wells producing in North Dakota, which are indexed to WTI as these wells have similar characteristics to non-oil sands wells in Canada, and also satisfy parallel trends with wells in California.
-We find that in the Spring of 2020 the proportion of North Dakota wells that are shut-in is 17% higher than comparable wells in Canada (not directly indexed to WTI) and 43% higher than comparable wells in California (where prices did not go negative on April 20th).
+We find that in the Spring of 2020 the proportion of North Dakota wells that are shut-in is 17% higher than comparable wells in California (where prices did not go negative on April 20th).